Reverse-Cycling

 • If baby is sleeping during the day due to overstimulation, creating a calming environment may be more helpful.

-• Use breast compressions to increase the amount of milk baby gets at each daytime feeding.
+• Use breast compressions to increase the amount of milk baby gets during daytime feedings.

 • At night, keep the environment calm and dark.

-2. Separation between mom and baby during the day (like for work or school)
+2. Separation between mom and baby during the day (for work or school)

-• Know that there isn't anything wrong with baby taking the majority of their calories when with you.
+• There isn't anything wrong with baby taking in the majority of their calories when with you.

 • Some moms actually like not needing to pump as much at work.